Really-Simple-Plugins/complianz-gdpr/readme.txt

 = Knowledgebase =
 Complianz maintains a continuously growing knowledgebase about GDPR, including subregions e.g. DSGVO and CNIL, CCPA, PIPEDA, COPPA, POPIA & other specific laws on [complianz.io](https://complianz.io)

-= Is my website GDPR, COPPA, CCPA, DSGVO, AVG, CNIL, UK-GDPR, PECR, CASL, POPIA and/or PIPEDA compliant with this plugin? = We cannot guarantee compliance for your website.
+= Is my website GDPR, COPPA, CCPA, DSGVO, AVG, CNIL, UK-GDPR, PECR, CASL, LGPD, POPIA and/or PIPEDA compliant with this plugin? =
+We cannot guarantee compliance for your website.
 A correct configuration of this plugin by a website administrator is always required.
 = When do I need a Cookie Notice? =
 Complianz | GDPR/CCPA Cookie Consent will determine this automatically based on the laws of the region or regions, where most of your visitors come from.